moh682/Soft-Tests/notes/exam_questions.md

 - **Names of tests**
 - **“sufficient” tests of a method or class**
-- **Assertions, defensive programming**
+- **Assertions, defensive programming** assertions and defensive programming, is checking the possibilites of most inputs and find solutions and fallbacks.
 - **Dependency injection**
+Dependancy injections are a somewhat fine solutions for seperating code, which will make it easier to test code. because we have seperated it from the rest making it as much low coupled as possible.

 ## 1.6 Explain the concept of maintainable code, and how it’s related to test.
 Explain how to find out if a code base is maintainable.

 - **Maintainability**
 - **Product quality**
 - **Temporal coupling**

 - **Continuous Integration**
 - **Static Analysis**
-- **Dependency injection, inversion of control**
+- **Dependency injection, inversion of control** code up to interfaces instead of objects.
 - **Low coupling, high cohesion**
 - **Cyclomatic code complexity**